The Role Of Berberine In Cholesterol Management

 Additionally, Berberine has been found to modulate the expression of genes involved in lipid metabolism, such as those related to cholesterol synthesis and absorption.
 By regulating these genes, Berberine can help reduce the production of cholesterol in the liver and increase the excretion of cholesterol in the bile, further aiding in cholesterol management.

-See also Keto Diet For Epilepsy
+See also Healthy Keto Diet

 Clinical studies have suggested that Berberine’s multifaceted approach to cholesterol management makes it a promising natural alternative to traditional cholesterol-lowering medications.
 Research has shown that Berberine can significantly reduce total cholesterol, LDL cholesterol, and triglyceride levels while increasing HDL cholesterol levels, thereby improving the overall lipid profile.